 Warner Bros.
 Pictures John David Washington and Robert Pattinson in Tenet

-It's the biggest opening weekend for Hollywood since the coronavirus pandemic shut down movie theaters in March, according to the Associated Press.
+Originally scheduled for release on July 17, Warner Bros. delayed the film several times amid the pandemic.
+Tenet eventually opened over Labor Day Weekend, making it the biggest opening weekend for Hollywood since the coronavirus pandemic shut down movie theaters in March, according to The Associated Press.